-During the global pandemic, life in UK lockdown means thousands of cars have reduced from daily commutes to only being used for short trips, or not at all.
+During the global pandemic, life in UK lockdown meant that thousands of cars have seen their use reduced from daily commutes to just short trips, or nothing at all.
 Not using your vehicle regularly can be damaging to its battery, brakes and engine – to name a few.

 Tyres naturally lose pressure over time, even when a car is stationary.
 So, it’s important to keep your tyre pressure topped up and ensure your tyres are well-maintained.

 Recommended tyre pressure can be found within your vehicle’s handbook and can be topped up at most local petrol stations or at home if you purchase a pump.
 Before adjusting your tyres pressure, check the levels using a separate tyre pressure gauge by attaching it to the tyres air valve.

 If it’s been a while since you last used your car, it’s also worth checking your tyres still have enough tread on them.
 In the UK, the minimum tyre tread depth needs to be at least 1.6mm deep.
 If not, you face a fine of up to £2,500 and 3 points on your licence.